Wellington Place high quality commercial office development in Leeds

 Sustainability at its heart

-The use of offsite manufacturing for the frame also reduced carbon during construction.
-The use of cellular beams has made the building lighter and more cost-effective, requiring shallower foundations and consequently shortening the programme.
+The use of offsite manufacturing for the frame reduced carbon during construction.
+In particular, the use of cellular beams made the building lighter and more cost-effective, requiring shallower foundations and shortening the programme.

 Contact us